 - T7.4.1 The car must be equipped with a red brake light.
-The brake light itself has to have a black background and a rectangular, triangular or near round shape with a minimum shining surface of at least 15cm2.
-Each brake light must be clearly visible from the rear in very bright sunlight. - T7.4.2 This light must be mounted between the wheel centerline and driver's shoulder level vertically and approximately on vehicle centerline laterally.
+The brake light itself has to have a black background and a rectangular, triangular or near round shape with a minimum shining surface of at least 15cm.
+Each brake light must be clearly visible from the rear in very bright sunlight. - T7.4.2 This light must be mounted between the wheel centerline and driver's shoulder level vertically and approximately on vehicle centerline laterally. - T7.4.3 When LED lights are used without a diffuser, they must not be more than 20 mm apart. - T7.4.4 If a single line of LEDs is used, the minimum length should be 150 mm.